 I counted the sex scenes.
 There were five.
 The rest were foreplay.
 I was contemplating about giving up.
 If I worked selling diamonds, I would have everything everyone else had.
 A car, house, maybe even a wife.
 47 wasn’t too late to have kids.

 My cousin’s mother wasn’t well.
 Sherri came to town and stayed with me.
 She had stopped drugs and porn films.
-She was going to school to get her degree in psychiatry.
+She was attending school to get her degree in psychiatry.
 It was a miracle she was alive.
 Even more so that she could laugh about that lost period.
 I told her about my plan to settle down.

 “You can’t do that” You’re a legend.”